 Getting a flu vaccine is the first and most important step in protecting yourself from the flu.

 Here are some other things you can do to help protect yourself and others from the flu:

-- If you have the flu, stay home for at least 24 hours after your fever is gone.
-(Your fever should be gone without using a fever-reducing medicine.)
+- If you have the flu, stay home for at least 24 hours after your fever is gone (without using a fever-reducing medicine)

-- Cover your mouth and nose with a tissue when you cough or sneeze – whether or not you have the flu.
-Throw the tissue in the trash.
+- Cover your mouth and nose with a tissue when you cough or sneeze, whether or not you have the flu — then throw the tissue in the trash